 Did 5G cause the coronavirus pandemic?

-Putting aside the fact that 5G actually started rolling out in 2018, this theory stems from linking the fact that the coronavirus was first discovered in Wuhan, China.
-China also recently deployed one of the largest
+Putting aside the fact that 5G actually started rolling out in 2018, this theory stems from linking the fact that the coronavirus was first discovered in Wuhan, China, and that

 There are a number of other ways in which this conspiracy theory is wrong.
-For starters, while China did recently start launching its 5G network,
+For starters, while China did start rolling out 5G around that time,

 Of course, that’s setting aside the very nature of viruses and the fact that radio waves have no impact on a virus’ development.
-Research has shown coronavirus spreads through droplets generated when someone sneezes or coughs.
+As we know, the coronavirus spreads largely through droplets generated when someone sneezes or coughs.
 These droplets can exist on surfaces for a matter of hours, and can even hang in the air for up to a few minutes after someone sneezes.

 Radio waves, however, are a form of electromagnetic wave.
 No droplets involved.
 In fact, while radio waves can travel through water, it’s actually harder for them to do so than through air.

-Now, areas with high infection rates of coronavirus may be the same as areas with 5G — but if that’s true, it’s only because carriers are deploying their networks in highly populated metro areas first.
+Now, areas with high infection rates of coronavirus may have been the same as areas with 5G — but if that’s true, it’s only because carriers targeted deploying their networks in highly populated metro areas first.
 Highly populated areas, where people are closer to each other, also happen to make the spread of a virus easier.

-Last but not least is the fact that China isn’t using mmWaves for its 5G networks just yet — it’s only using sub-6 GHz waves, which fall in the mid-band spectrum.
+Last but not least is the fact that at the time, China wasn’t using mmWaves for its 5G networks just yet — it was only using sub-6 GHz waves, which fall in the low-band and midband spectrums.
 These radio waves, however, have been used for other things for years — all 4G towers use frequencies in this range, they’ve just been repurposed for

 Is 5G helping to spread the coronavirus?

-There is, however, a slightly toned-down version of the theory that coronavirus and 5G are linked — and that’s that while
+There is, however, a slightly toned-down version of the theory that coronavirus and 5G are linked.
+It maintains that while

 Now, it’s important to note that in extreme amounts, radio waves can cause heating, and your immune system might have trouble operating were you to heat up too much.
 In fact, that’s how microwaves operate.